-The operations needed to receive a single Frame consisting of Symbol and Frame Sync sequences and one each Header, Intermediate and Last blocks are shown below;
+The operations needed to receive a single Frame consisting of Symbol and Frame Sync sequences, Station ID Block, and one each Header, Intermediate and Last blocks are shown below;

-- 1. Ensure that the Control Register has been loaded with suitable CKDIV, FSTOL, LEVRES and PLLBW values, and that the IRQEN bit of the Mode Register is '1', the TX/RX PSAVE, and RXEYE bits are '0', and the INVSYM bit is set appropriately. - 2.
+- Ensure that the Control Register has been loaded with suitable CKDIV, FSTOL, LEVRES and PLLBW values, and that the IRQEN bit of the Mode Register is '1', the TX/RX, RXEYE, PSAVE, and SSIEN bits are '0', and the INVSYM bit is set appropriately. - 2.
 Wait until the received carrier has been present for at least 8 symbol times (see Section 5.3). - 3.
 Read the Status Register to ensure that the BFREE bit is '1'. - 4.
-Write a byte containing a SFSH task and with the AQSC and AQLEV bits set to '1' to the Command Register. - 5.
+Write a byte containing a SFP task and with the AQSC and AQLEV bits set to '1' to the Command Register. - 5.
 Wait for an interrupt from the modem, read the Status Register; the IRQ and BFREE bits should be '1' and the CRCERR and DIBOVF bits should be '0'. - 6.
-Check that the CRCERR bit of the Status Register is '0' and read 10 Header Block bytes from the Data Block Buffer. - 7.
-Write a RILB task to the Command Register. - 8.
+Read 3 Station ID bytes from the Data Block Buffer. - 7.
+Write a RHB task to the Command Register. - 8.
 Wait for an interrupt from the modem, read the Status Register; the IRQ and BFREE bits should be '1' and the DIBOVF bit '0'. - 9.
-Read 12 Intermediate Block bytes from the Data Block Buffer. - 10.
+Check that the CRCERR bit of the Status Register is '0' and read 10 Header Block bytes from the Data Block Buffer. - 10.
 Write a RILB task to the Command Register. - 11.
-Wait for an interrupt from the modem, read the Status Register; the IRQ and BFREE bits should be '1' and the DIBOVF bit '0'.

-12. Check that the CRCERR bit of the Status Register is '0' and read the 8 Last Block bytes from Data Buffer.
+Wait for an interrupt from the modem, read the Status Register; the IRQ and BFREE bits should be '1' and the DIBOVF bit '0'. - 12.
+Read 12 Intermediate Block bytes from the Data Block Buffer. - 13.
+Write a RILB task to the Command Register. - 14.
+Wait for an interrupt from the modem, read the Status Register; the IRQ and BFREE bits should be '1' and the DIBOVF bit '0'. - 15.
+Check that the CRCERR bit of the Status Register is '0' and read the 8 Last Block bytes from the Data Buffer.